 This urgent care at-home/virtual hybrid will send an EMT to your home (in select cities) and test you for COVID-19.

-Since most hospitals and urgent care clinics are asking patients to avoid heading to the ER unless they need urgent care, online doctor consultations are the way to go if you’re experiencing milder COVID symptoms.
+Since most hospitals and urgent care clinics ask patients to avoid heading to the ER unless they need urgent care, online doctor consultations are the way to go if you’re experiencing milder COVID symptoms.

 A doctor will do a virtual checkup and recommend heading to a doctor’s office, testing center, or emergency room if it’s likely you’ve contracted the coronavirus.